tohagan/stlive/README.md

 This means you can place any number of devices/emulators in front of you and instantly see the effect of your last code change one or more Android, iOS and WP8 devices!
 You can even serve up your source code from your local computer onto a cloud based [mobile device testing lab](https://google.com?q=mobile+device+testing+lab) to test your app on hundreds of different mobile devices.

 You can also keep your remote debuggers connected while each update occurs so you save more time by not having to restart your remote debuggers.
-Since the Javascipt source code is not minified, it's also much easier to debug.
-You can also elect to load the original unminified Sench Touch framework files onto the device making debugging of framework code easier.
+Since the Javascript source code is not minified, it's also much easier to debug.
+You can also elect to load the original unminified Sencha Touch framework files onto the device making debugging of framework code easier.

 ### The Problem